 If you find a number or company that’s not listed – and you have a normal phone number for them – add it to the site for others to use.

 If you’re looking to avoid getting charged to call a “free” phone number from your mobile, try 0800 Wizard.

 For every call he got from the cold callers, he was earning 7p per minute.
-In August 2013, it was reported that he has earnt £300 in receiving phone calls!
+In August 2013, it was reported that he had earnt £300 in receiving phone calls!

-However, if you follow one of the options above, it doesn’t matter if the cost of the line has been capped, as you’ll be able to call for free anyway 🙂
+However, in the meantime, remember to follow one of the options above.
+Then, it doesn’t matter if the cost of the line has been capped because you’ll be able to call for free anyway.

 Ricky Willis is the original Skint Dad.
 A money-making enthusiast, father, and husband to Naomi.
 He is always looking for unique ways to earn a little extra.